 Paco is usually smoked through metal pipes and can be mixed with tobacco or marujana.
 It produces an intense high that lasts only a few minutes and users are then desperate for another fix.
 Many of these addicts will have up to 70 hits a day and go on binges lasting three or four days without sleep.
 Their lives become so consumed by the drug that these kids are often described as ‘zombies’ or ‘the living dead’.

-Stencil graffiti painted near slums around Buenos Aires have been used as a way to highlight the damage paco can do.
+Stencil graffiti painted near slums around Buenos Aires has been used as a way to highlight the damage paco can do.

 Paco didn’t exist ten years ago because cocaine used to be trafficked to Argentina from countries like Columbia, Bolivia and Peru in the powdered form.
 The residue then started to appear after the arrival of cocaine kitchens in the slums and outskirts of the capital.